caicloud/nirvana/cli/README.md

 #### Persistent

-persistent option makes the flag can be inherited by it children‘s commands
+Persistent option makes the flag can be inherited by it children‘s commands

 ### Configuration

 CLI can be also treated as a configuration registry.

-The flags are binding to registry automatically.
-That means all defined flags' values can be accessed by `Get()` function.
+*The flags are bound to registry automatically.
+That means all defined flags' values can be accessed by `Get()` function.*

 ```go
 cmd.AddFlag(cli.StringFlag{Name: "log", DefValue: "test configuration"})